 - Engage dental professionals to approach CWF decision-makers to provide education and scientific materials, appropriately framed for the health literacy of the decision-makers;

-To date, the AFS has provided this valuable training in 4 states, with plans to increase this yearly.
+Within the past year, the AFS has provided this valuable training in five states, with plans to increase this yearly.

 Comments From AFS President … Continued

 Case in point: Reverend Frankie Burnett, who is a former City Council member in Brooksville and staunch supporter of CWF.
 Rev. Burnett was critical in encouraging many people, especially the African American community, to step up and be counted at the polls.
 I worked with several local advocates to distribute 150 t-shirts with the slogan “Keep Brooksville Fluoridated, Vote Yes.”
 These t-shirts were widely worn and helped us advertise the upcoming election.